skipperq93/cyberkit/Websites/perf.webkit.org/ReadMe.md

     - *Time* (A metric of "BackboneJS-TodoMVC")
  + ...

-Since each test metric can be measured on arbitrarily platforms (e.g. MacBookAir7,1 on macOS Sierra), the dashboard supports showing the *baseline* results (e.g. benchmark scores on Safari 10) in addition to the results from the *current* sofware (the trunk WebKit build), we use a triple (test metric, platform, type) called a *test configuration* to group a collection of data points reported to the dashboard.
+Since each test metric can be measured on arbitrarily platforms (e.g. MacBookAir7,1 on macOS Sierra), the dashboard supports showing the *baseline* results (e.g. benchmark scores on Safari 10) in addition to the results from the *current* sofware (the trunk CyberKit build), we use a triple (test metric, platform, type) called a *test configuration* to group a collection of data points reported to the dashboard.

 Then each test configuration has arbitrary *test runs*.
 A test run represents the score or more broadly the result of a single test metric on a specific platform at a particular time.
 For example, running Speedometer once and reporting the results to the performance dashboard results in the creation of a test run for each of *Score* and *Time : Total* metrics as well as *Time* metrics of all subtests (e.g. AngularJS-TodoMVC).
 Each test run can then have arbitrarily many *iteration values* which are indivisual measurement of some test metric within the benchmark.
 For example, Speedometer runs the same test twenty times and uses the average time and the score of those twenty iterations to compute the final score.
 Each one of twenty iterations constitutes a single iteration value.